 The maths which is used to arrive at a CRI value goes right over my head, but the testing process boils down to this:

-Calculate the distance between the two coordinates, i.e. the difference in colour under the two light sources.
+- Calculate the distance between the two sets of coordinates, i.e. the difference in colour under the two light sources.